boku7/boku7.github.io/_posts/2019-09-15-SLAE32_1_BindShell.md

                   ;   Move it to the ESI Register; we will need it later.
 ```

-## 2. Create IP-Socket Address and Bind the IP-Socket Address to the Socket.
+### 2+3.
+Create a TCP-IP Address for the Socket + Bind the TCP-IP Address to the Socket.
 Default C Function:
 ```c
 int bind(int sockfd, const struct sockaddr *addr, socklen_t addrlen);